victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/14-creating-ios-list-screenlets-advanced.markdown

           tableView?.registerNib(nib, forCellReuseIdentifier: BookmarkCellId)
     }

-Note that this uses the constant `let BookmarkCellId = "bookmarkCell"` instead of a hardcoded string, as suggested in the
+Note that this uses the constant `BookmarkCellId` instead of a hardcoded string, as suggested in the
 [Avoid Hard Coded Elements](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices#avoid-hard-coded-elements) section of
 [the best practices tutorial](/develop/tutorials/-/knowledge_base/7-0/ios-best-practices).

-Next, also in your `*ListView_mytheme` class override the `doGetCellId` method to get the cell ID for each row.
-For example, this method in Bookmark List Screenlet returns the previous string constant:
+Next, also in your `*ListView_mytheme` class, override the `doGetCellId` method to get the cell ID for each row.
+For example, this method in Bookmark List Screenlet's `BookmarkListView_default-custom` class returns the previous string
+constant:

     override public func doGetCellId(row row: Int, object: AnyObject?) -> String {
         return BookmarkCellId
     }

-To fill the cell with the row's data, override the `doFillLoadedCell` method of your `*ListView_mytheme` class.
+To fill the cell with the row's data, override the `doFillLoadedCell` method in your `*ListView_mytheme` class.
 Note that this method isn't called for in-progress cells; it's only called for cells with data.
 Also note that the source data is stored in the method's `object` argument.
 This is a generic object that you must cast to the specific element type.
-For example, Bookmark List Screenlet's `doFillLoadedCell` method casts the `object` argument to a `Bookmark`.
+For example, the `doFillLoadedCell` method in Bookmark List Screenlet's `BookmarkListView_default-custom` class casts the `object` argument to a `Bookmark`.
 It then sets the `Bookmark` as the cell's bookmark:

     override public func doFillLoadedCell(row row: Int, cell: UITableViewCell, object:AnyObject) {